Particular/docs.particular.net/nservicebus/upgrades/support-policy.md

 ### NServiceBus 3.x

-As of 10 October 2015, Version 3 is no longer support Version 3.
+As of 10 October 2015, Version 3 is no longer supported.
 If support is required for this version please [contact us](http://particular.net/contactus).